Une rentrée éco-responsable sans déchet

 Reduce the consumption of disposable products in the office

-It's back to school, we're getting back to a frantic pace Metro Boulot Dodo... no time to prepare a meal for lunch the next day, we'll go get a ready-made salad in a tray wrapped in a paper bag, with a paper napkin and some disposable cutlery... and it will all end up in the trash 20 minutes later...
-Rinse and repeat (translation: we start again every day)... that's a lot of waste at the end of the year.
+no time to prepare a meal for the next day's lunch, we'll go get a ready-made salad in a tray packaged in a paper bag, with a paper napkin and disposable cutlery

-Opt for a coffee machine without capsules
+Opt for a capsule-free coffee machine

-At home, I recommend swapping the capsule coffee machine for a grinder or percolator machine.
-Personally, I chose a first-price Krups made in France years ago and I am delighted with it.
-It's much cheaper , and we no longer produce aluminum or plastic waste on a daily basis, (we're not going to lie, the capsules are little or not recycled), and at €0.05 per coffee for a very good coffee. good beans for 50 cents per pod...
-I don't know how much coffee you drink per day but, here too, the savings can be significant at the end of the year!
+At home, I recommend swapping your capsule coffee machine for a grinder or percolator.
+Personally, I chose a budget-friendly Krups made in France years ago and I'm delighted with it.
+It's much cheaper , and you no longer produce aluminum or plastic waste on a daily basis (let's be honest, capsules are rarely recycled), and at €0.05 per coffee for a very good quality bean coffee versus 50 cents per pod

 ☕